Nosatsu Junkie

 Nosatsu Junkie (悩殺ジャンキー, Nōsatsu Jankī) is a shōjo manga series by manga artist Ryōko Fukuyama that was serialized in the magazine, Hana to Yume.

 Summary

-Naka Kaburagi has all the qualities a model can have.
-Well, not really all.
+Naka Kaburagi does not have all the qualities a model can have.
 After being dumped by her senpai because she can't smile like a flower and has a scary face, Naka is determined to get her revenge and to show her senpai that she can smile like a flower just like his female idol Umi Kajiwara.
-After failing her 19th audition, Naka accidentally bumps into the great Umi, but wait.....what is this!?
-Umi is a MALE!!?
+After failing her 19th audition, Naka accidentally bumps into Umi, but Umi is turned out is a male.
 To keep Naka's mouth shut, Umi gives her the job as his co-model.
-Always being together and sharing a dark secret, Naka's road to successful modeling has a lot of troubles to come, especially when Naka and Umi started to feel funny whenever they are by each other's side.
+Always being together and sharing a dark secret, Naka's road to successful modeling has lots of troubles to come, especially when Naka and Umi started to feel funny whenever they are by each other's side.